Tenerife Carnival 2025

 DSC01221

-Mischievous rooster boys chatting animatedly and crowing.
+Mischievous boys dressed as roosters are chatting animatedly and crowing.

 DSC01226